bitmax-exchange/api-doc/README.md

 ### Product Symbols

 The exchange adopted format `baseAssetCode/quoteAssetCode` for product symbols.
-For instance, `ETH/BTC = 13.25` means the price of 1 BTC is 13.25 ETH.
+For instance, `ETH/BTC = 0.052` means the price of 1 ETH is 0.052 BTC.
 Althought not required, it is recommended to use `ETH-BTC` in API paths to avoid polluting the path string.

 ### Data Format